 This program is intended to promote the conversion of existing vacant commercial space into new residential units in the Central Area.
-This program would offer a grant to pay for conversion of existing commercial space to residential units and the construction of new units on vacant land.
-The target area for this program is the Central Area.
+This program would offer a grant to pay for conversion of existing commercial space to residential units and the construction of new residential floor space on properties where a comprehensive redevelopment is proposed, and a significant portion of the existing building(s) are maintained.

 This program will provide a grant to property owner(s) who rehabilitate, redevelop, or convert their properties for residential purposes.
-In order to provide a significant and direct financial incentive, the maximum grant amount is to be calculated on the basis of up to \$10 per square foot of habitable floor space as determined by the City.
+To provide a significant and direct financial incentive, the maximum grant amount of up to \$10 per square foot of habitable floor space as determined by the City.
 Existing residential floor space that is simply being renovated (including creation of additional units from existing units) will not be eligible for funding under this program.
+The demolition of existing buildings for the purpose of developing residential units also does not constitute development that meets the intent of the program.

-- i) Assistance under this program will be considered subject to the availability of funding. - ii) Any property owner(s) within the Central Area may apply in writing to the City and must receive approval prior to commencing any work related to the grant. - iii) Tax payment for the subject property shall be up-to-date. - iv) Outstanding work orders for the City's Building Division and/or the City's Fire Department and requests to comply must be addressed prior to grant approval. - v) The proposed development must conform to the Zoning By-law, pertinent Official Plan policies, the Central Area Community Improvement Plan, City's Conservation Standards and Guidelines for Heritage Properties if designated or eligible, and any other documents (e.g. Façade improvement Manual, Urban Design Plan etc.) that the City deems relevant. - vi) Drawings acceptable to the City must accompany any written request for approval under this program.
+- c) Eligibility Requirements - i) Assistance under this program will be considered subject to the availability of funding. - ii) Any property owner(s) within the Central Area may apply in writing to the City and must receive approval prior to commencing any work related to the grant. - iii) Tax payment for the subject property shall be up-to-date. - iv) Outstanding work orders for the City's Building Division and/or the City's Fire Department and requests to comply must be addressed prior to grant approval.

-- vii) All costs associated with the conversion/renovation are to be borne by the owner(s) with the City retaining the right to assess the reasonableness and eligibility of costs under the terms of this program. - viii) Grants will be approved at the sole discretion of the City.
+- v) The proposed development must conform to the Zoning By-law, pertinent Official Plan policies, the Central Area Community Improvement Plan, City's Conservation Standards and Guidelines for Heritage Properties if designated or eligible, and any other documents (e.g. Façade improvement Manual, Urban Design Plan etc.) that the City deems relevant. - vi) Drawings acceptable to the City must accompany any written request for approval under this program. - vii) All costs associated with the conversion/renovation are to be borne by the owner(s) with the City retaining the right to assess the reasonableness and eligibility of costs under the terms of this program. - viii) Grants will be approved at the sole discretion of the City.

-4.3 General Administration Provisions Applicable To Incentive Programs
+4.3 General Administration Provisions Applicable to Incentive Programs